Botafumeiro: Description

-The present Botafumeiro is made of an alloy of brass and bronze and is plated by a very thin 20-micrometre layer of silver.
+The current Botafumeiro is made of an alloy of brass and bronze and is plated by a very thin 20-micrometre layer of silver.
 The current Botafumeiro was created by the gold and silversmith José Losada in 1851.
 It has a golden sheen.

-The Santiago de Compostela Botafumeiro is one of the largest censers in the world, weighing 80 kg and measuring 1.60 m in height.
-It is normally on display in the library of the cathedral, but for certain important religious occasions, it is brought to the floor of the cathedral and attached to a rope hung from the pulley mechanism.
+The Santiago de Compostela Botafumeiro is one of the largest censers in the world, weighing 80 kg and measuring 1.93 m in height.
+It is normally on display in the library of the cathedral, but for certain important religious occasions, like the Feast of Saint James, it is brought to the floor of the cathedral and attached to a rope hung from the pulley mechanism.

 There is another large thurible used in the other masses carried out in the cathedral, called La Alcachofa (literally, 'the Artichoke') or La Repollo (literally, 'the Cabbage').
 La Alcachofa is a silver-colored metal censer.
-It was created in 1971 by the sacred art artisans working under the craftsman Luis Molina Acedo.
+It was created in 2013 by the sacred art artisans working under the craftsman Luis Molina Acedo.